 Hip hip hurray!
 It’s officially the Summer Season!
 Do you have an outdoor adventure (or two or three) planned?
-Whether it’s camping, hiking, one of our adventure trails, or just hanging out at a park, we’ve got you covered with a few tips and reminders before you head out.
+Whether it’s camping, hiking, or just hanging out at a park, we’ve got you covered with a few tips and reminders before you head out.

 1) Check the trail before you.